HarperDB/documentation/docs/applications/README.md

 	}
 }
 ```
-And now we have a /DogWithHumanAge/<dog-id> endpoint just like /Dog/<dog-id>, but with the computed `humanAge` property.
+Here we exported the `DogWithHumanAge` class (exported with the same name), which directly maps to the endpoint path.
+Therefore, now we have a `/DogWithHumanAge/<dog-id>` endpoint based on this class, just like the direct table interface that was exported as `/Dog/<dog-id>`, but the new endpoint will return objects with the computed `humanAge` property.

 Often we may want to incorporate data from other tables or data sources in your data models.
 Next, let's say that we want a `Breed` table that holds detailed information about each breed, and we want to add that information to the returned dog object.
 We might define the Breed table as (back in schema.graphql):
 ```graphql